Skip to main content

 • If a global row or module appears in a layout, it displays a lock icon in the toolbar, as shown in the following screenshot.

-• The user can still save standard rows and modules can't save them globally because the Global field is missing, as you can see in this screenshot.
+• The user can save standard rows, columns, and modules, but they cannot save them globally since the Global field is missing, as you can see in the following screenshot.

 • Users with unrestricted editing access can drag a global row or module from the Content panel into the layout, but the global row or module will display the lock and can't be deleted.
 The only option would be to delete the column or row in which it appears.